 We hold the intention to harm no one, physically, mentally, or emotionally, either by word or deed.
 We intend to be mindful of how our actions and speech may cause others to feel unwelcome or unvalued, and of how actions taken out of covetousness, fear or anger create an atmosphere in which awakening is hindered.

 We intend never to take what is not freely given.
 We intend to conduct the financial transactions of the SBA with the greatest possible honesty, integrity and transparency, and to use any contributions to further the work of the SBA, and never for the private gain of any individual.
 As volunteers, we will treat one another fairly, and strive never to exploit anyone.
-We intend to be mindful of how our actions may inflict exploitive patterns of power on others, especially those based in gender, race, sexual preference, dis/ability, and sect / religion
+We intend to be mindful of how our actions may inflict exploitive patterns of power on others, especially those based in gender, race, sexual orientation, dis/ability, and sect / religion

 Mindful of how sexual misconduct corrodes the trust we should have in one another as dharma sisters and brothers, we intend to avoid any activity under the auspices of the SBA that causes the sexual exploitation of anyone, that leads to conflicts of interest, that makes anyone feel shamed or unvalued, or that may create the appearance of impropriety.